-- 14. Transportation This is a non-project application.
-Traffic details will be addressed as part of a project under both SEPA and CUP review. - a.
+14. Transportation

+- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. - b.
+Show on site plans, if any. - Does not apply.
+The proposal is a nonproject action.

+b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? - c.
+If not, what is the approximate distance to the nearest transit stop?

+Agency Use Only

+Evaluation for

+c.
 How many parking spaces would the completed project have?
-How many would the project eliminate? - d.
+How many would the project eliminate?

+d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). - e.
+If so, generally describe (indicate whether public or private).

+e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. - f.
+If so, generally describe.

+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and non-passenger vehicles).
 What data or transportation models were used to make these estimates?